This post may contain affiliate links. Please see my disclosure policy for details.

 Well, you’re never more than 30 hours away from a country by plane, so don’t fret too much!
 It will always be there.

-20. You’ll feel homesick for places which aren’t home
+20. You’ll feel homesick for places that aren’t home

 When you choose the life of a Nomad, the world is your home.
 And, sometimes, you won’t even miss the country you were born in!